Summary

 Tips for Businesses

-Force majeure can be an essential element of a contract.
+A force majeure clause is a contractual provision that protects parties from liability when extraordinary events beyond their control, such as natural disasters, wars, or pandemics, prevent them from meeting their obligations.
+Without one, your business could face a breach of contract claim for circumstances entirely outside your control.
 So, if you are a business, it is important to understand what a force majeure clause does, how it may impact your responsibilities or remedies in a contractual arrangement and whether or not your insurance covers certain force majeure events.
+This article explains what force majeure clauses are, how they work, and why they matter for your business.

 Why are Force Majeure Clauses Important?